call900913/dend-rchristy-project4/README.md

 cd dend-rchristy-project4
 ```

-2. Run `make install` on the Terminal.

-3. Activate the virtual environment with this command:
+2. Create Activate the virtual environment with these commands:
 ```
+python3 -m venv .devops

 source .devops/bin/activate
 ```

+3. Run `make install` on the Terminal.

 4. Start Docker build by running the following command:
 ```